se2p/pynguin/docs/user/quickstart.rst

 constants from the module under test, but none were found in this case.
 Pynguin analyzes the module and finds one function, namely ``triangle``, which it will try to cover with generated test cases.
-The ``11`` found classes are the built-in types that are always present.
+The eleven found classes are the built-in types that are always present.
 Pynguin has not gotten any seed for its (pseudo) random-number generator, so it generates one itself.
 We see some information about the (default) configuration options used.
 We use, for example, the *DYNAMOSA*